GEANT/FOD/doc/installation/v1.7/generic.md

-# Installing FoD v1.7 Generic
+# Installing {{ product_name_short }} v1.7 Generic

-This guide provides general information about the installation of FoD.
+This guide provides general information about the installation of {{ product_name_short }}.
 In case you use Debian/UBUNTU, we provide detailed instructions for the installation.

 Also it assumes that installation is carried out in `/srv/flowspy` directory.
 If other directory is to be used, please change the